Entry Package

 • All entries must have been conceived and created in Atlantic Canada.

 • Case Studies (either story boards or video) are NOT required.
-Entries are judged primarily on the work itself; case studies are considered background material that may or may not be referenced by the Jury.
+Entries are judged primarily on the work itself; case studies are considered background material that may or may not be referenced by the Jury and should NOT include any data that would identify the agency.

 • If you are submitting a case study video, it must have a MAXIMUM length of 2 minutes.